We love Burien.

 - To report news from a “location-based” perspective, that is, if it happens in/near Burien, we’ll cover it.

-- To cover Local News, Events, Arts and more efficiently than any other website, on a fair and ethical basis.
+- To cover Local News, Events, Arts and more quickly and efficiently than any other website.

-- To inform, engage, entertain and educate our Readers.
+- To inform, engage, entertain and educate our Readers using thoughtful editorial integrity.

-- To allow a Forum for our Readers to Comment and post their thoughts on the stories we cover.
+- To allow a Forum for our Readers to civilly Comment and share their thoughts on the stories we cover.

-- To be involved in our community, via ongoing memberships in Discover Burien, the Southwest King County Chamber of Commerce, and other organizations that involve local businesses.
+- To be involved in our community, via ongoing memberships in Discover Burien, the Seattle Southside Chamber of Commerce, and other organizations that involve local businesses.

-- To remain pro-Burien, pro-business, and to help our fellow businesspeople as best we can.
+- To remain pro-Burien, pro-business, and to help our fellow businesspeople market their products and services as best we can.

-- To actually do more than “just report” local News by holding our own Fundraisers and helping our neighbors.
+- To actually do more than “just report” local News by assisting with and even holding our own Fundraisers to help our neighbors.

-UPDATE 3/3/13: Founder/Publisher/Editor Scott Schaefer was named Discover Burien’s 2013 “Business Leader of the Year” at the organizations annual awards dinner.
+UPDATE 3/3/13: Schaefer was named Discover Burien’s 2013 “Business Leader of the Year” at the organization’s annual awards dinner.

 UPDATE 6/6/11: B-Town Blog Founder/Publisher/Editor Scott Schaefer was interviewed by ‘Street Fight‘ magazine on ‘Hyperlocal’ journalism and the blog – read it here.